 Within this combined degree program, students study a combination of Science and Law courses over a period of five years full-time.
 On completion of the first three years students will have completed all the required courses for the Bachelor of Science degree.
 In the final two years of the combined degree program students complete the requirements for the Bachelor of Laws (Honours) and may enrol in these two years on a less than full time basis.

 Students completing this combined degree program meet the academic requirements to practice law in NSW, however, they must also complete postgraduate professional training approved by the Legal Profession Admission Board if they wish to practise as a lawyer.
-Alternatively students completing this degree may apply for entry to the Bachelor of Laws (Honours)/Diploma of Legal Practice program - see separate handbook entry - which allows immediate admission to legal practice on graduation.
 Students also have the skills and knowledge to contribute to scientific development in many areas of technology, industry, agriculture or the information revolution.

 Program learning outcomes